fusionx1/tf-gen-self-signed-cert/README.md

 # tf-gen-self-signed-cert
-Use this to generate self signed certs
+Use this to generate self signed certs via terraform